 STAR Institute for Sensory Processing Disorder

 STAR Institute for Sensory Processing Disorder (STAR Institute) was formed in 2016 from two merged organizations–the Sensory Processing Disorder (SPD) Foundation and the STAR Center.
 The STAR Institute provides premier treatment, education and research for children, adolescents, and adults with SPD.
 We have collaborated to create a sensory playground at the STAR Institute in Greenwood Village, Colo, which is helping move SPD therapy outdoors.
-We're honored to have Dr. Lucy Jane Miller, the founder of these organizations on our Inclusive Play Advisory Board to learn more about how therapy in natural settings—especially playgrounds—helps treat children touched by the disorder.
+We're honored to have Dr. Lucy Jane Miller, the founder of these organizations on as our Inclusive Play Partner to learn more about how therapy in natural settings—especially playgrounds—helps treat children touched by the disorder.
 Learn more.

 Inclusion Matters® by Shane’s Inspiration